 Well, it’s one of my happiest memories.
 Doing the film.
 And that music!
 I was very thin.
 I could get into [that top], but it’s reeeeeeeeeaaallly tight!
 But I love it.

 7 Is there anyone or any project you’d love to work with/on?

-8 In your extensive travels through your incredible career, where or whom would you say you learned the most from?
+8 In your extensive travels through your career, where or whom would you say you learned the most from?

 Oh, I didn’t say the thing about New York!
 Oh, my god!
 Daddy took us to Radio City Music Hall.
 You gotta remember – here I am.
 Six-years-old, 98 people [referring to her hometown].
-And all these people singing and dancing and moving and running and jumping…and then a movie!
+And all these people singing and dancing and moving and running and jumping… and then a movie!
 And the beautiful, incredible chairs.
 I was in seventh heaven.
 I really was.

-9 Best place to fall in love?
-Best shopping?
+9 Best place for shopping?

-Shopping: Stockholm, New York, London.
+Stockholm, New York, London.
 I was born in Stockholm.
 There is a place called Dominus Spon, which is “old city” and it’s the cobblestones with tiny, tiny, tiny boutiques there and these really narrow, thin streets for horses, right?
 In the old days.
 And there’s some incredible knitwear.
 All these little boutiques and I mean little.
 Teeny.
 Beautiful things.

 10 If you could time travel back to any moment in your life, where would you go?

 You know what…I really don’t look back.